Loader

 Many people without taking suitable advice are opting for this route.
 As always we strongly advise you speak to your accountant or other suitably qualified tax advisor to ascertain your overall tax situation.

 A limited company pays corporation tax and the tax thresholds are far higher than for personal income.
-This means rent that is received and retained within the company will only pay the corporation tax on profits and there is no further personal liability.
+This means rent that is received and retained within the company will only pay the corporation tax on profits and there is no further personal liability including National Insurance costs.

-Plus the lender’s product fee will be higher and may also need to pay extra legal costs for matters such personal guarantees and debentures.
+Plus the lender’s product fee will be higher and you may also need to pay extra legal costs for matters such as independent legal advice, personal guarantees and debentures.
 As well as extra accountancy fees for managing the limited company.
 And you will pay a higher rate of stamp duty.
-Also at the moment the number of lenders is limited and thus product choice and criteria can be an issue.
+Also at the moment not all lenders entertain limited companies and thus product choice and criteria can be a slight issue.

-But for the others the advantages can be beneficial.
+But for many the advantages can be beneficial.
 For example allowing the income to roll up within the limited company where the tax treatment may be more favourable.
 Inject capital directly from other companies/businesses without withdrawing it first, succession planning allowing you to alter the company structure (with the lender’s permission) and so on.
-Also going forward more lenders may join this arena giving us access to greater options.
+Also going forward more lenders are joining this arena giving us access to greater options as well as offering lower cost Limited Company products with lower background fees.

 Ready to take the next step?
 Click Here